Diffeomorphisms of the 4-sphere, Cerf theory and Montesinos twins: Turning --handle pairs into --handle pairs

-We emphasize in both these $5$--dimensional cases that, using ``dotted'' notation, in principle we need to know what the disks/balls are which we are going to push in and carve out, with the $4$--dimensional case being perhaps exceptional because an unknot in a $S^3$ bounds a unique disk.
+One might wonder whether we really need to keep track of the dotted $B^3$'s and disks or whether, as in the $4$--dimensional setting, one can just track the boundary spheres and circles.
 Budney and Gabai have shown~\cite{BudneyGabai} that unknotted $2$--spheres in $S^4$ can bound ``knotted'' $3$--balls, and of course, although all $S^1$'s in $S^4$ are unknotted, $2$--knots can be tied into any spanning disk for such an $S^1$.
-What really matters is whether these spanning disks and balls are isotopic in dimension $5$, and we leave this as an interesting question; the Budney-Gabai examples are in fact isotopic in $B^5$, but there might in principle be more complicated examples that remain nonisotopic even when pushed into $B^5$.
-However, here we will bypass this issue by working with ``dotted disks'' instead of ``dotted circles'' and ``dotted balls'' instead of ``dotted spheres''.
+What really matters is whether these spanning disks and balls are isotopic in dimension $5$, and we leave this as an interesting question; the Budney-Gabai examples are in fact isotopic in $B^5$, but there might in principle be more complicated examples that remain nonisotopic even when pushed into $B^5$. \footnote{Added in proof: Daniel Hartman~\cite{HartmanB3sInB5} has in fact shown that this does not happen: any two $B^3$'s in $S^4$ with the same boundary become isotopic after pushing their interiors into $B^5$.} However, here we play it safe by working with ``dotted disks'' instead of ``dotted circles'' and ``dotted balls'' instead of ``dotted spheres''.